brianzliu/recipes-nutritional-analysis/README.md

 <iframe src="assets/univariate_1.html" width="800" height="600" frameborder="0"></iframe>
 *Description: The distribution of average ratings is left-skewed, with most recipes receiving high ratings (4-5 stars).
 This is typical for user-generated content where people tend to rate things they like.*

-<iframe src="assets/univariate_2.html" width="800" height="600" frameborder="0"></iframe>
-*Description: The distribution of the number of steps is right-skewed, with a median around 10 steps.
-Most recipes are relatively simple, but there are some extremely complex ones with over 50 steps.*

 ### Bivariate Analysis
 <iframe src="assets/bivariate_1.html" width="800" height="600" frameborder="0"></iframe>
 *Description: There is a positive correlation between the number of steps and calories.
 More complex recipes tend to have more calories, although there is significant variance.*